Israel launches operation to thwart Hezbollah border tunnels

-The Israeli military launched an operation on Tuesday to "expose and thwart" tunnels built by the Hezbollah militant group it says stretch from Lebanon into northern Israel.
+The Israeli military launched an operation Tuesday to "expose and thwart" tunnels it says were built by the Hezbollah militant group that stretch from Lebanon into northern Israel.

-The tunnels are not operational, the military said, adding that its work to find and neutralize them was taking place inside Israeli territory.
-But the operation could send tensions soaring between Israel and its Iranian-backed foe, who have both been preoccupied with other conflicts since their last conflagration more than a decade ago.
+The military said the tunnels were not currently being used by militants and that its work to find and neutralize them was taking place inside Israeli territory.
+However, the Israeli operation could send tensions soaring between Israel and its Iranian-backed foe, which have both been preoccupied with other conflicts since their last conflagration more than a decade ago.

 Premium content for only $0.99